kovshenin/sail/README.md

 ## Accessing Logs

-You can query your Nginx, PHP and system logs directly from Sail:
+You can query your Nginx, PHP, mail and system logs directly from Sail:

 ```
 sail logs
 sail logs --nginx
 sail logs --php
+sail logs --postfix
 ```

 Add `--follow` or `-f` to tail-follow the logs, really useful while debugging.